 Residential Stormwater Pollution Prevention Practices

-Even though you may live miles or blocks from local creeks and Humboldt Bay, you may be polluting creek and/or bay waters without knowing it.
-Before you discharge anything into the street, gutter, or down a stormdrain, stop and think!
+Even though you may live miles from local creeks and Humboldt Bay, you may be polluting Arcata's waters without knowing it.
+Before you discharge anything into the street, gutter, or down a storm drain, stop and think!

 For more information on ways you can reduce or eliminate pollutant discharges to the stormwater drainage system in your home or workplace visit the following links:

 - What is stormwater runoff?
-(Clicking this link directs you away from the City of Arcata website)
+Facts and tips from the Environmental Protection Agency (Clicking this link directs you away from the City of Arcata website)

 - Northcoast Stormwater Coalition, a coalition that works on reducing stormwater pollution throughout the Humboldt Bay area (Clicking this link directs you away from the City of Arcata website)